jyrgenn/jpylib/README.md

 The examples shown above can also be found in the `examples/` directory.

-The directory `tests/` contains a test suite, which is still somewhat work in progress.
+The directory `tests/` contains a test suite.
 It can be invoked by running `make test` in the main directory.

 The PyPi package